4-H Youth Development

 Who is eligible?

-All youth, grades 4-12, residing in Cobb County may join 4-H. 5th graders may attend meetings at their school where 4-H clubs exist.
+All youth, grades K-12, residing in Cobb County may join 4-H. 4th graders, 5th graders, and middle school students may attend meetings at their school where 4-H clubs exist.

 When and where are 4-H meetings held?

-During the school year, 5th graders may attend meetings at their school where 4-H clubs exist.
-Meetings are during school hours within the classroom.
+During the school year, 4th graders, 5th graders, and middle school students may attend meetings at their school where 4-H clubs exist.
+4th and 5th grade club meetings are during school hours within the classroom.
 4-H club meetings are educational, focusing on science and public speaking skills.
 There are several 4-H clubs active at many elementary schools in Cobb County.
-Several middle schools have before school or after school 4-H club meetings.
+Three middle schools have before school 4-H club meetings that focus on healthy living.
 4-H County Council meetings are held monthly at the 4-H office for grades 4th-12th.
 County Council meetings include engaging activities, leadership experiences, and community service opportunities.
+To program for our K-3rd grade 4-H'ers, Cobb County 4-H has a Home School Cloverbuds program that meets during the day and a General Cloverbuds program that meets in the evening monthly.

-Cobb County & Marietta City Schools that have in-school 5th grade clubs:
+Cobb County & Marietta City Schools that have in-school 4th and/or 5th grade clubs:

-Hollydale, King Springs, Keheley, Mount Paran, Park Street, Pitner, Sedalia Park, & Westside
+Hollydale, King Springs, Keheley, Milford, Mount Paran, Norton Park, Park Street, Pitner, Sedalia Park, & Westside

-Cobb County Middle Schools that have before or after school 4-H clubs:
+Cobb County Middle Schools that have before school 4-H clubs:

 Activities such as judging teams, camps, conferences and more are available for all active 4-H'ers in 4th-12th grade.
 Activities are held after school or on weekends.
 4-H activities are led by Cobb County 4-H staff members and screened UGA volunteers.
 Learn more about our specialty clubs and 4-H activities under the News and Events tab.
 For more information and an enrollment card please visit our newsletters and tabs page or contact us at 770-528-4070 or the email address listed below.

-For more information about Cobb County 4-H Youth Development Programs, contact Brittani Kelley at firstname.lastname@example.org or call (770) 528-4070.
+For more information about Cobb County 4-H Youth Development Programs, contact Brittani Lee at email@example.com or call (770) 528-4070.